 We used a classic stripe for our sample in an Italian batiste we purchased locally.
-This time of year, you’ll find lots of great options both in store and online for voile and batiste style fabrics – sometimes categorized as “fancy cottons” or “cotton lawn.”
-You want something lightweight enough to be semi-sheer with a velvety drape.
-We found a nice selection of voile at Fabric.com as well as Mood Fabrics, and Harts Fabrics.
+In the spring and summer, you can usually find lots of great options both in store and online for voile and batiste style fabrics – sometimes categorized as “fancy cottons” or “cotton lawn.”
+You want something lightweight enough to be semi-sheer with a velvety Drape.
+We found a nice selection of voile at Mood Fabrics and Harts Fabrics.

-We show you the steps below to create the nearly invisible center seam using a traditional outside flat felled seam as well as how to fussy cut and flat fell when using a stripe as we did.
+We show you how to create the nearly invisible center Seam using a traditional outside Flat felled seam as well as how to Fussy cut and flat fell when using a stripe as we did.

 You’ve likely seen fringe effects similar to what we show here.
 And, maybe you’ve wondered how on earth it was done.
 S4H to the rescue with the easiest, most economical technique.
 We use twisted pearl cotton floss attached with a simple lark’s head knot.
 The only extra tool needed is a crochet hook.